soobinrho/college-programming/summer-2022/computer-science-II/Rho-Final/README.md

 and then exported to a pdf with *wkhtmltopdf*.
-Normally, I'd just keep the documentation as a markdown file since GitHub automatically renders it for us, but since I was submitting all of these files not on GitHub but directly on Google Classroom, this had to be exported to a pdf.
+Normally, I'd just keep the documentation as a markdown file since GitHub automatically renders markdown files for us, but since I was submitting all of these files not on GitHub but directly on Google Classroom, this had to be exported to a pdf.